armbian/documentation/docs/build-framework/switches/image-contents.md

 Automatically logs in as root on the local serial/HDMI console at first boot, so a freshly flashed board is immediately usable without a keyboard-and-password step.
 Set `no` if your security threat model requires a login prompt on the physical console.

+#### ROOTPWD

+`string` · default: `1234`

+Presets the root account password baked into the image.
+The default `1234` is a placeholder that the first-run flow flags for change at first login; set your own for automated or kiosk deployments.
+Treat it as a secret — it is written into the image, so prefer a build config file or a CI secret over passing it on the command line.

 #### OPENSSHD_REGENERATE_HOST_KEYS

 `boolean`